 The Research Experience

-The INBRE Summer Research Fellowship program provides students with a mentored hands-on biomedical research experience at one of the participating network institutions.
-Undergraduate students work in the laboratory of an investigator on an independent project designed by the student and their mentor.
+The INBRE Summer Research Fellowship program provides undergraduate students with a mentored hands-on biomedical research experience at one of the participating network institutions.
+Students work in the laboratory of an investigator on an independent project designed by the student and their mentor.
 Students can develop laboratory techniques in molecular biology, physiology, and bioinformatics.
 Projects focus on a research question in functional genomics and use a variety of comparative models such as skate, shark, and cricket.

 Requirements and Prerequisites